 I've heard this Darkestville before

-The dialogues are fully dubbed (in English means; but the localization of the Italian texts is still present) managing to act as fundamental key for the comedy proposed by the game in question, which heavily focuses on sarcasm.
-Therefore the absence of a real recitation of the texts would have made it difficult to understand some lines and comic tempos.
+The dialogues are fully dubbed (in English means; but the localization of the Italian texts is still present) managing to act as fundamental key for the comedy proposed by the game in question, which strongly centers on sarcasm.
+Therefore the absence of a real recitation of the texts would have made it difficult to understand some lines and comic times.

 Unfortunately, the soundtrack that accompanies the entire narrative arc suffers from a really big problem: the inspiration from other works is too obvious.
 In fact, it happens very often to hear tunes which refer, not too remotely, to other video games.
 I found two tracks that are very similar to the main theme of Luigi's Mansion and that of the Clearing of Rayman 2.
 Obviously we are talking about pure sensations.